psobusiak/applover-pgf/README.md

 Files that end in `.md` are called Markdown files.
 We display these files on the site in the same way they are written, so you can put whatever you want (within reason) in these.

-All of these file contain some YAML, which is a data format that is similar to a bullet point list.
+All of these files contain some YAML, which is a data format that is similar to a bullet point list.
 Some of this YAML data is compulsory, as it helps the site build.

 Some files contain the compulsory YAML and the rest is Markdown, however some of these files *only* contain YAML.
 The files containing only YAML are more structured, and so look a bit different to the Markdown files.